 - We measure bridges, airplanes, cars...

 - Where is flight data recorder for software?

 - Users are a vast, untapped resource

 - 60 million XP licenses in first year; 2/second

-- 1.9M Kazaa downloads per week in 2004; 3/s

 - Users know what matters most

 - Nay, users define what matters most!

 - Opportunity for reality-directed debugging

 - Implicit bug triage for an imperfect world